harrypatton/algorithms/interview/uber/lc450-delete-node-in-bst.md

 **Note**: Time complexity should be O(height of tree).

 ## Update
-My code is crappy.
+1. My code is crappy.
 Although it passed OJ, it is hard to follow and complicated.
-Here're two solutions from discussion page,
+Here're two solutions from discussion page.
+2. I need to use BST character more to divide and conquer.
+My code doesn't take advantage of it.
+My code is designed for binary tree, and later find far left node in right tree (which imply the tree should be BST).

 ### Solution 1 - I don't like the way it exchanges the node value, but it is very clean.